 Before coming to DRI, she worked as an environmental scientist for the Delta Stewardship Council, a California State Agency.
 In this position, she studied adaptive management strategies and calculated large-scale water budgets.

-Other areas of interest include consumptive use calculations, restoration of wetlands and streams, and groundwater resource management.
+Otherresearch areas include agricultural water management, consumptive use calculations, restoration of wetlands and streams, and groundwater resource management.

 Doctoral Dissertation: Wildfire Effects on the Ecohydrology of a Sierra Nevada Watershed.
 2016.